Spania GTA Spano: Suspension

 Both first and second generation models of the GTA Spano come equipped with double wishbone suspension at the front and rear axles.
 The suspension system features adaptive shock absorbers and a front axle lifting mechanism.

 Wheels

 The first generation of the GTA Spano came equipped with forged alloy wheels with diameters of 19 inches at the front and 20 inches at the rear.
-The wheels are shod with Pirelli P Zero tyres with codes of 255/35 ZR 19 for the front and 335/30 ZR 20 for the rear.
+The wheels are fitted with Pirelli P Zero tyres with codes of 255/35 ZR 19 for the front and 335/30 ZR 20 for the rear.

-For the second generation model, Spania GTA switched to Michelin tyres and increased the sizes all around.
+For the second generation model, Spania GTA switched to Michelin tyres coming from Pierre COHARD advices from Michelin OE2C and increased the sizes all around.
 The new car comes with Michelin Pilot Super Sport tyres with codes of 265/30 ZR 19 for the front and 345/30 ZR 20 for the rear.
 The brakes for all models are 380 mm diameter, 6 caliper carbon ceramic ventilated discs.